michaelglynn-PROJECT-REPO/powerbi-portfolio/README.md

 Projects include a native Power BI replacement of Zebra BI visuals, a predictive forecasting model built with Python + Power BI, and a visually rich education dashboard.

 I'm a Data Analyst working in education and finance, specialising in Power BI visual storytelling, smart DAX logic, predictive analytics, and performance-tuned reporting.
-I’m currently completing a Data Analyst apprenticeship with Cambridge Spark, expected to finish in February 2026.
+I have completed a Level 4 Data Analyst Apprenticeship with Cambridge Spark.

 ---